 1. Be Persistent

 If content is king, then persistency is your author kingdom's loved and highly admired queen.
 Have you ever wondered why certain celebrities stay at the forefront of everyone's attention while others—including those of much more talent—don't jump to your radar?
 Persistence!
-You simply cannot—CANNOT—stop marketing and making appearances.
+You simply cannot—CAN NOT—stop marketing and making appearances.
 Be that annoying fly that can't stop networking or attending conferences or trade shows or book signings.
 You may not be a literary god, but your goal, essentially, is to become OMNIPRESENT.
 You—your book—your brand—your message—must keep popping up everywhere and anywhere your ideal readers are—all of the time—24/7—if you hope to become an author that pop's up on potential buyers' radars.
 (And I don't care how introverted or socially inept you are.
-Figure out a way to use those traits to your advantage and keep shooting arrows in ever single direction you can!)
+Figure out a way to use those traits to your advantage and keep shooting arrows in every single direction you can!)

 2. Aim High

-Do you want your book to one day become a movie or a prime time tv show?
+Do you want your book to one day become a movie or a prime-time tv show?
 Then stop looking at your toes and send your book out to some movie directors and film executives!
-Sure, it's not likely it'll get past their secretary or make them bolt out of their chair to call you up with an offer; but it goes to remind you that you, alone, are the one who's responsible for creating the success that you dream of—not matter of how vulnerable it makes you feel or how much the Mountain of No Response sucks.
+Sure, it's not likely it'll get past their secretary or make them bolt out of their chair to call you up with an offer; but it goes to remind you that you, alone, are the one who's responsible for creating the success that you dream of—no matter of how vulnerable it makes you feel or how much the Mountain of No Response sucks.
 If you want it, it's officially part of your job to go out there and get it!
 So, while book signings are fun and nice, if your true aim is for world-renown success, you've gotta keep your aim at targets that can help get you there.

 How many authors are there in the world?
 How many are in your genre?
 How many are already rocking what you're attempting to do?
 That's right.
 A TON!
 So give yourself a break by doing some digging on what the top players in your field are up to and incorporate their strategies into yours.
 See what sort of events they're attending and tactics they're trying out on social media.
 Create a list of all of the things that you, too, can incorporate into your business strategy; or, better yet, brainstorm a handful of similar yet completely unique and completely "you" new initiatives to try.
 And—if you're really daring—reach out and ask them for advice or come up with a compelling offer to join forces.
 None of their "no's" will hurt you.
 In fact, if you're not putting yourself out there to receive "no's" on a daily basis, you're missing out on a sea of marketing and sales possibilities.
 (Additionally, please don't hold any "no's" you receive against the person who so generously replied to you.
-When things works out, great!
+When things work out, great!
 If not, move on and get over it.
 (And don't post a grouchy social media post about it, no matter how alluring the thought may be.
 Trust me.
 Whiners get nowhere!)

 "Do your research and explore ways to promote your book by following the footsteps of those whom have previously treaded your dreamed-of path or by pairing up with those on a similar mission."